tsimitop/transcendence/PONG_GAME_API.md

 1. The server sends game state updates at approximately 30fps (~33ms intervals)
 2. Players control their paddles using the arrow keys or W/S keys
-3. The game uses a simple physics system with collision detection
+3. The game engine uses a simple physics system with collision detection
 4. Games are automatically removed from the server a few seconds after they finish
 5. All WebSocket connections are authenticated using JWT tokens
 6. The server handles player disconnections gracefully